Skip to content

 docker build -t amalthai .

-2) After the build is completed, you can run the container with the following command:
+2) After the build is completed, you can start the application with the following command:

 Then you can easily navigate to the web app, by opening your browser and going to: